AhmedAtef3/octopus/README.md

 Clone the repository in your home directory.

 cd
-git clone https://

-mv $HOME/OctopusDB/octopus $HOME/octopus

-rm -r $HOME/OctopusDB

-chmod +x 557 $HOME/octopus

-sudo cp $HOME/octopus/octopus /usr/bin
+git clone git clone https://github.com/AyaHamedd/OctopusDB.git ./octopus chmod +x 557 $HOME/octopus sudo cp $HOME/octopus/octopus /usr/bin

-To start using the database type bash octopus.sh
+To start using the database type octopus

 # Database Architecture
 The main directory that holds all databases is called octopusdb, located in your home directory.
 Each database has a directory under  octopusdb with its name.
 Then each database has two directories;